General Color: Tricolor (Tan/Brown & Black & White)

 Good with Dogs, Good with Cats, Good with Older/Considerate Kids Only, Good with Adults, Does Good in the Car, Leashtrained, Needs special care, Even-tempered

-Special Needs: Arthritis, shoulder and rear leg weakness, deafness, heartworm disease, occasional mild separation anxiety.
-He is on a special diet and supplements for his brain health.
+Special Needs: Arthritis, shoulder and rear leg weakness, deafness, occasional mild separation anxiety, bowel incontinence.
+Special diet and supplements for his brain health.

 Other Pictures of Ernie (click to see larger version):